-Homegrown social eCommerce startup DealShare on Thursday said it has raised $144 million in their latest funding round led by Tiger Global.
+On Thursday, homegrown social eCommerce startup DealShare said it had raised $144 million in its latest funding round led by Tiger Global.

-The company said it will utilize new funds in improving and scaling up its operations rapidly.
+The company said it would use new funds to rapidly improve and scale up its operations.

 The latest round marks the third funding for the company in a span of seven months, with the valuation increasing nine-fold on the back of high-growth momentum.

 With the current round, the total funding raised by DealShare stands at $183 million.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free